 - You will see the new Network Access Profile’s Networks tab.
 This shows a list of mobile networks organized by continent and country.
 Only networks which have been selected will be accessed by Super SIMs using this Network Access Profile:

 If you selected Instant global access in step 4, a number of networks will already be enabled for you.
 If you selected To start from Scratch, you will have to select some networks yourself.
-If you make any changes to the list of selected networks, click the Update Networks button.
+If you make any changes to the list of selected networks, click the Update Networks button at the bottom of the page.

 A Fleet is a way of bringing together one or more Super SIMs to set their behavior as a group.
 For example, you might want a set of Super SIMs to have their data usage billed the same way and to all accept SMS Commands.
 Rather than apply these settings to each Super SIM individually — imagine hundreds of thousands of these integrated into IoT devices in the field — you just update the Fleet, and all the Super SIMs in that Fleet automatically adopt the new configuration.
 Easy.